Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Abstract

 \section{Abstract}

-Spurious correlations in training data significantly hinder the generalization capability of machine learning models when faced with distribution shifts in real-world scenarios.
-To tackle the problem, numerous debiasing approaches have been proposed and benchmarked on datasets intentionally designed with severe biases.
-However, it remains to be asked: \textit{1.
-Do existing benchmarks really capture biases in the real world?
-2. Can existing debiasing methods handle biases in the real world?} To answer the questions, we revisit biased distributions in existing benchmarks and real-world datasets, and propose a fine-grained framework for analyzing dataset bias by disentangling it into the magnitude and prevalence of bias.
-We empirically and theoretically identify key characteristics of real-world biases poorly represented by existing benchmarks.
-We further introduce two novel biased distributions to bridge this gap, forming a systematic evaluation framework for real-world debiasing.
-With the evaluation framework, we focus on the practical setting of debiasing w/o bias supervision and find existing methods incapable of handling real-world biases.
-Through in-depth analysis, we propose a simple yet effective approach that can be easily applied to existing debiasing methods, named Debias in Destruction (DiD). {Empirical results on real-world datasets in both image and language modalities demonstrate the superiority of DiD, improving the performance of existing methods on all types of biases.}
+Spurious correlations in training data significantly hinder the generalization capability of machine learning models when faced with distribution shifts, leading to the proposition of numberous debiasing methods.
+However, it remains to be asked: \textit{Do existing benchmarks for debiasing really represent biases in the real world?} Recent works attempt to address such concerns by sampling from real-world data (instead of synthesizing) according to some predefined biased distributions to ensure the realism of individual samples.
+However, the realism of the biased distribution is more critical yet challenging and underexplored due to the complexity of real-world bias distributions.
+To tackle the problem, we propose a fine-grained framework for analyzing biased distributions, based on which we empirically and theoretically identify key characteristics of biased distributions in the real world that are poorly represented by existing benchmarks.
+Towards applicable debiasing in the real world, we further introduce two novel real-world-inspired biases to bridge this gap and build a systematic evaluation framework for real-world debiasing, RDBench\footnote{RDBench: Code to be released.
+Preliminary version in supplementary material for anonimized review.}.
+Furthermore, focusing on the practical setting of debiasing w/o bias label, we find real-world biases pose a novel \textit{Sparse bias capturing} challenge to the existing paradigm.
+We propose a simple yet effective approach named Debias in Destruction (DiD), to address the challenge, whose effectiveness is validated with extensive experiments on 8 datasets of various biased distributions.